Branding Solutions Terms And Conditions

 7. SUPPLY OF SERVICES

-shall use reasonable endeavours to meet any performance dates for the Services specified
+7.2 The Supplier shall use reasonable endeavours to meet any performance dates for

 8. CUSTOMER’S OBLIGATIONS